sassoftware/viya4-ark/deployment_report/README.md

-# SAS Viya Deployment Report
+# SAS Viya Platform Deployment Report

-The SAS Viya Deployment Report generates a web-viewable summary (and JSON-formatted data file) of SAS software deployed in a Kubernetes cluster.
+The SAS Viya Platform Deployment Report generates a web-viewable summary (and JSON-formatted data file) of SAS software deployed in a Kubernetes cluster.
 The report includes a list of SAS-deployed components with application resources grouped together.
 Overview information is gathered about the Kubernetes cluster into which the SAS components are deployed.
 If the report is run with a `KUBECONFIG` capable of gathering node resources and/or pod and node metrics, they are